50 Of The Best Caribbean Restaurants In 2022

 I love to cook, write, and eat.
 And I really love to share this information with the world.
 I started www.thefoodcops.com when I realized the amount of misinformation out there in regard to cooking and food.
 So I decided to start gathering up everything I could, from recipes to cooking tips to restaurant reviews, to create a resource that people would actually use and enjoy.
 I think it's important to be passionate about food and enjoy cooking it and eating it.
 This is my way of sharing all that knowledge with you.

 Sameer Sarmast’s adventurous urge for food long ago moved past his mom’s South Asian cooking.
 He likes spicy enchiladas, Jamaican jerk hen, Texas-fashion barbecue, and Philly cheesesteak sandwiches.
+But one issue hasn’t been modified.
+He still keeps to the dietary guidelines located with the aid of his Muslim circle of relatives, which, amongst other things, forbid alcohol and red meat and require the prayerful slaughter of animals.

-“The component about halal is, you could cater to any demographic,” Sarmast says.
+And while finding foods certified as halal (translated to “accepted”) once required a journey to distinctiveness grocers in Muslim-majority neighborhoods, many of these ingredients now may be observed from Maine to Hawaii.
+“The component about halal is you could cater to any demographic,” Sarmast says.
 “It may be halal Mexican, halal Chinese, halal Greek.
-If you cater to distinct people, different cuisines, you’ll appeal to a crowd.”
+You’ll appeal to a crowd if you cater to distinct people and different cuisines.”

 American Cuisine